PaulMcMillan/tasa/README.rst

 Make sure you have redis and the python redis bindings installed.
 If you're using a remote redis instance, you can set the `REDIS_ADDRESS` environment variable.

+FAQ
+---

+ * I get a traceback like "redis.exceptions.ResponseError: operation not permitted"
+   - Did you remember to set `REDIS_ADDRESS` env var?
+This will happen if you added a redis password and did not set a connection string.